mbachry/mosquitto_pyauth/README.md

     ln -s /usr/lib/libmosquitto.so.1 /usr/lib/libmosquitto.so

 And make again the plugin.
-This time should work.
+This time it should work.

 Running
 =======